What Certifications Are Required for High Angle Rescue?

 Being trained in first aid means the rescuer can determine the immediate course of treatment required until advanced medical help arrives.
 Having CPR training will help maintain blood flow and ventilation for a short period of time in a person experiencing cardiac arrest, while having AED training will help get a worker’s heart back to its natural rhythms with an electrical shock during a cardiac arrest.

-For more information about selecting the right high angle rescue for your oil, gas or mining project, contact Steve Gruber at email@example.com.
+For more information about selecting the right high angle rescue for your oil, gas or mining project, contact Jesse Hull at firstname.lastname@example.org.